jpz4085/UEFI-GPT-fdisk/README.md

 3. Move the GNU-EFI folder inside the UEFI-GPT-fdisk folder.
 4. Move the UEFI-GPT-fdisk folder inside the gdisk source folder.
 5. Now open a terminal at the UEFI-GPT-fdisk subdirectory.
-6. Enter "PATCH.sh" at the prompt when using the following versions.
-	- GPT fdisk: 1.0.5 and above.
+6. Run "PATCH.sh" when using GPT fdisk v1.0.5 and above.
-	- GNU-EFI: 3.0.18 and above.
 7. Enter "make" at the prompt to build the executable.

 ## Addendum